antonfirsov/docs/2019/11-Nov/desktop-november.md

 C:\> try-convert -w <path to your solution>
 ````

-If Try Convert tool did not work for you, here are materials on how to port your application manually.
+As previously mentioned, if the try-convert tool did not work for you, here are materials on how to port your application by hand.

 Videos